The forgotten Black victims of the Nazi era | DW | 07.09.2021

 These three commemorative stones are not far away from each other, in Berlin's district of Mitte, where most Black Berliners were living in the time, according to Robbie Aitken.

-"It was mainly poor Black communities, and even when they had money, they were not invited to live in other paces," points out Berlin-based Tanzanian activist Mnyaka Sururu Mboro.
+"It was mainly poor Black communities, and even when they had money, they were not invited to live in other places," points out Berlin-based Tanzanian activist Mnyaka Sururu Mboro.

 In addition to Berlin's three stumbling stones for Black victims of Nazi persecution, there is a fourth one in Frankfurt at Marburgerstrasse 9.